-In her Opinion 4, Dr. Gilbert opines that levels of TCE and other VOCs at Camp Lejeune were hazardous to human health.
-Other experts have been tasked with addressing Dr. Gilbert's fourth opinion (i.e., Drs.
+In her Opinion 4, Dr. Gilbert opines that TCE levels at Camp Lejeune were hazardous to human health and are known to cause kidney cancer.
+Other experts have been tasked with addressing of Dr. Gilbert's fourth opinion (i.e., Drs.
 Goodman, Shields, etc.).
 However, I note the striking absence of any attempt by Dr. Gilbert to link her fourth opinion to her second and third opinions.
-That is to say, Dr. Gilbert failed to demonstrate that the mechanisms that she proposes cause bladder cancer occur at environmentally relevant exposures to TCE, PCE, and benzene specific to Camp Lejeune.
-As detailed in my analysis in Section 6.6.1 of this report, some statistically significant, but functionally irrelevant, effects of TCE have been found in cross-sectional study designs in subjects exposed occupationally to high concentrations of TCE.
-Some animal studies show that immunomodulation-either immune suppression or immune stimulation-occurs in rodents typically dosed with very high concentrations of TCE, and the immune pathologies observed are separate and apart from bladder cancer.
-Also, in Sections 6.6.2 and 6.6.3, I discuss how the state of knowledge concerning PCE and benzene immunotoxicity, respectively, are insufficient to implicate them in the etiology of bladder cancer.
-Collectively, these human and animal studies do not establish that TCE, alone or in combination with PCE or benzene, modulates the immune system at levels of exposure that are relevant to purported Camp Lejeune exposures.
-As such, they do not inform that the levels of exposure to TCE at Camp Lejeune caused bladder cancer by affecting the immune system or inflammatory processes.
+That is to say, Dr. Gilbert failed to demonstrate that the mechanisms that she proposes cause kidney cancer occur at environmentally relevant exposures to TCE, PCE, benzene, and vinyl chloride specific to Camp Lejeune.
+As detailed in my analysis in section 6.5 of this report, some statistically significant, but functionally irrelevant, effects of TCE have been found in cross-sectional study designs in subjects exposed occupationally to high concentrations of TCE.
+Some animal studies show that immunomodulation-either immune suppression or immune stimulation-occurs in rodents typically dosed with very high concentrations of TCE.
+Collectively, these human and animal studies do not establish that TCE modulates the immune system at levels of exposure that are relevant to purported Camp Lejeune exposures.
+As such, they do not inform that the levels of exposure to TCE at Camp Lejeune caused kidney cancer by affecting the immune system or inflammatory processes.

-In her Opinion 5, Dr. Gilbert opines that the likelihood that the VOCs in the drinking water at Camp Lejeune caused bladder cancer was increased by aggregate exposure via inhalation and dermal routes, and by cumulative co-exposure.
-Other experts have been tasked with addressing Dr. Gilbert's fifth opinion (i.e., Dr. John Lipscomb, etc.).
+In her Opinion 5, Dr. Gilbert opines that TCE-induced kidney cancer was augmented by cumulative co-exposure to the other VOCs.
+Other experts have been tasked with addressing of Dr. Gilbert's fifth opinion (i.e., Dr. John Lipscomb, etc.).
 I note, however, as was the case with Dr. Gilbert's fourth opinion, Dr. Gilbert's fifth opinion is not linked to her second and third opinions.
-That is, Dr. Gilbert failed to demonstrate that the postulated, but unquantified, cumulative effects of co-exposure to TCE, PCE and benzene caused bladder cancer through their additive effects on the immune system, inflammatory processes or oxidative stress.
-In fact, Dr. Gilbert's analysis is largely disputed by my own analysis concerning potential effects of PCE and benzene individually on these mechanisms.
+That is, Dr. Gilbert failed to demonstrate that the postulated, but unquantified, cumulative effects of co-exposure to TCE, PCE, benzene, and vinyl chloride caused kidney cancer through their additive effects on the immune system, inflammatory processes or oxidative stress.
+In fact, Dr. Gilbert's analysis is largely disputed by my own analysis concerning potential effects of PCE, benzene, and vinyl chloride individually on these mechanisms.